 SSH as root to your EVE server with Putty or any other telnet client program.
 Update the Ubuntu grub CMD Line with the following customized command.
 Make sure you enter this command below in a single line and confirm it with the enter key.

-'''

-sed -i -e 's/GRUB_CMDLINE_LINUX_DEFAULT=./GRUB_CMDLINE_LINUX_DEFAULT="net.ifnames=0
+sed -i -e 's/GRUB CMDLINE LINUX DEFAULT=./GRUB CMDLINE LINUX DEFAULT="net.ifnames=0 noquiet"/' /etc/default/grub update-grub

-noquiet"/' /etc/default/grub

-'''

 Update GRUB, Followed by Enter